bzbradford/agray/README.md

     -   `file` is the AgRay csv output file location (in quotes).
 This is required.
     -   `name` is either taken from the filename, or can be supplied.
     -   `grades` is a named list of grades and sizes, or left blank to use the default.
 Last grade should be 0.
+Units must be inches.

 4. The script will output a graded tuber list, the culls list, and a per-plot summary of counts, weights, and quality by tuber grade.
 Outputs will be written to the same directory as the csv, under a sub-directory with the same name as the input csv, or the user-supplied name.

+5. Weights are given in ounces and sizes in inches.

 ## Example usage